Exhibit Rules & Regulations

 10. Cancellations, Indemnification, Subletting

 This application shall become a binding contract between the parties hereto upon its acceptance by the International Association for Food Protection.
-It is understood and agreed that in the event of the cancellation of the Annual Meeting this agreement shall terminate and the exhibitor shall pay for exhibit space only up to the time of termination, pro rata, and the exhibitor hereby waives any claims for damages or compensation should this agreement be so terminated.
+It is understood and agreed that in the event of the cancellation of the Annual Meeting, this agreement shall terminate.
+The exhibitor shall pay for exhibit space only up to the time of termination, on a pro rata basis.
+The exhibitor hereby waives any claims for damages or compensation should this agreement be so terminated.
 It is agreed that, should the exhibitor be restricted or evicted due to inappropriate conduct (as determined by the Executive Director) or violation of these or other stated or implied regulations, the exhibitor hereby waives any claims for damages or compensation.

 Should restriction or eviction occur, the exhibitor remains liable for the entire amount of exhibit space charges and/or other expenses incurred.
-Exhibitor agrees to protect, indemnify and hold harmless the Association from any and all liability, loss, damage or expense resulting from exhibitor’s use of the exhibit space.
+Exhibitor agrees to protect, indemnify, and hold harmless the Association from any liability, loss, damage, or expense resulting from exhibitor’s use of the exhibit space.
 This agreement and the rights herein granted to the exhibitor may not be assigned or otherwise disposed of or encumbered by the exhibitor without the written consent of the Association.
 No subleasing of exhibit space is allowed.

 11. Insurance and Liability

-The exhibitor shall obtain general liability insurance in the amount of $1,000,000 and provide proof of insurance to the Association.
+The exhibitor shall obtain general liability insurance with a minimum coverage of $1,000,000 and provide proof of insurance to the Association.
 The risk of any damage or casualty shall be borne solely by the exhibitor.
-The exhibitor expressly acknowledges that the Association and its agents and employees assume no risk and by the acceptance of this Agreement, the exhibitor expressly releases the Association from any and all liability for damage, injury or loss to any person or goods, from any cause whatsoever.
-In addition, the exhibitor hereby agrees to indemnify and hold harmless the Association from any and all causes of action, claims or liabilities which arise and may arise from the conduct or activity of the exhibitor at the Annual Meeting.
-All property shipped to and from the drayage firm or exhibit facility by the exhibitor for installation or display is the sole responsibility of the exhibitor and the Association has no liability for any damages incurred in such activity.
-Insurance can be purchased through Rainprotection for $91.
+The exhibitor expressly acknowledges that the Association and its agents and employees assume no risk.
+By the acceptance of this Agreement, the exhibitor expressly releases the Association from any liability for damage, injury, or loss to any person or goods, from any cause whatsoever.
+In addition, the exhibitor hereby agrees to indemnify and hold harmless the Association from all causes of action, claims, or liabilities which arise and may arise from the conduct or activity of the exhibitor at the Annual Meeting.
+All property shipped to and from the drayage firm or exhibit facility by the exhibitor for installation or display is the sole responsibility of the exhibitor, and the Association has no liability for any damages incurred in such activity.
+Insurance can be purchased through Rainprotection for $99.
 Click HERE to purchase.

 12. Booth Description

 Exhibit booths are 10' wide × 10' deep.
 All exhibit booths will include back draping (8' high), side draping (2 1/2-3' high), one 6' skirted table, two standard chairs, and a 7" × 44" exhibitor identification sign.
-All other booth supplies, signs, carpet, equipment, furniture, utilities, etc. must be provided by exhibitors at their own expense.
-Carpet is required as the exhibition takes place in an uncarpeted exhibit hall.
+All other booth supplies, signs, carpet, equipment, furniture, utilities, etc., must be provided by exhibitors at their own expense.
+Carpet is required as the exhibition will be held in an uncarpeted exhibit hall.

 13. Display Restrictions

 All displays must be entirely contained within the exhibit booth dimensions, including tables, chairs, signs, etc. In straight-line exhibits, no item to be displayed may exceed a maximum height of 10 feet above the floor.
 All items to be displayed exceeding a height of 5' above the floor must remain in the rear 1/3 of the exhibit booth.
 In spaces 20' × 20' or larger, displays may extend up to, but not exceed, 20 feet in height.
-All items suspended from the ceiling may not exceed the 20 feet limit.
-The display of single pieces of equipment, products, instruments or any item weighing in excess of 800 pounds is expressly prohibited without the written permission of the Executive Director.
-The operation of equipment creating disruptive, dangerous or unsafe exhausts, odors, fumes or noise is expressly prohibited.
+All items suspended from the ceiling may not exceed the 20-foot limit.
+The display of single pieces of equipment, products, instruments, or any item weighing in excess of 800 pounds is expressly prohibited without the written permission of the Executive Director.
+The operation of equipment creating disruptive, dangerous, or unsafe exhausts, odors, fumes, or noise is expressly prohibited.

 14. General

 The International Association for Food Protection reserves the right to rearrange the floor plan and/or relocate any display.
-The Executive Director of the Association has the right to enforce any and all portions of these Regulations.
+The Executive Director of the Association has the authority to enforce all provisions of these Regulations.
 In interpreting these Regulations, particular attention will be given to preserving the professional and educational nature of the exhibition.